0x20/hackerspace-blueprint/system/roles.md

 Non-members are also an important part of the space.
 They can contribute to the hacker environment and they can be potential members.
 However, non-members have less privileges than members.

 - Non-members are only allowed in the space when they are in company of a member.
 That member is responsible for the actions of the non-member.
 - Non-members have to follow the guidelines.
 A non-member is not allowed to challenge a decision made by the group.
-Does the non-member disagree with a decision made by the group, then he/she should become a member and bring the topic forward on a meeting.
+If the non-member disagree with a decision made by the group, then they should become a member and bring the topic forward on a meeting.